farvellhub/jflow-core/README.md

 <a href="https://discord.gg/tpNtcJHw" target="_blank"><img src="https://img.shields.io/badge/discord-online-brightgreen.svg" alt="Discord"/></a>
 </p>

-> A NPM package that exports jflow-core classes to your project.
+> A NPM package that exports jflow-core classes and type declarations to your project.

 ## Where to start: